Users of weighing and measuring instruments for trade

 For users of weighing and measuring instruments for trade use

 Under the Weights and Measures Act, it is an offence to use unregistered i.e., not pattern registered, and/or unverified instruments for trade in Singapore.
-It is the user’s responsibility to ensure the instrument is verified, secured from tampering, and affixed with the Accuracy Label by an Authorised Verifier (AV) before using it for trade.

 Please refer to Appendix E of the Weights and Measures Information Booklet below for the process to get your instrument verified.